hashicorp/go-bexpr/README.md

 `bexpr` is a Go (golang) library to provide generic boolean expression evaluation and filtering for Go data structures.

+## Limitations

+Currently `bexpr` does not support operating on types with cyclical structures.
+Attempting to generate the fields of these types will cause a stack overflow.
+There are however two means of getting around this.
+First if you do not need the nested type to be available during evaluation then you can simply add the  `bexpr:"-"` struct tag to the fields where that type is referenced and `bexpr` will not delve further into that type.
+A second solution is implement the `MatchExpressionEvaluator` interface and provide the necessary field configurations yourself.

+Eventually this lib will support handling these cycles automatically.

 ## Usage (Reflection)

 This example program is available in [examples/simple](examples/simple)